Market Intelligence: Profiling the competition

 - B2C - What sort of people are attracted to them?

 Likewise, when you lose a customer to a competitor, it is vital to find the reason why they have moved on.
-It is not usually an “it’s me, not you.” situation.
+It is not usually an "it's me, not you." situation.
+There's always a reason.

 Analyse how your competitors market their products